reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 As represented in this diagram, a Cross Site Request Forgery attack is roughly composed of two parts:

-1. **Cross-Site**: The user is logged into a website and is tricked into clicking a link in a different website that belongs to the attacker or an email opened in the same browser.
+1. **Cross-Site**: The user is logged into a website and is tricked into clicking a link in a different website that belongs to the attacker.
 The link is crafted by the attacker in a way that it will submit a request to the website the user is logged in to.
 This represents the "cross-site" part of CSRF.

 2. **Request Forgery**: The request sent to the user's website is forged with values crafted by the attacker.
 When the victim user opens the link in the same browser, a forged request is sent to the website with values set by the attacker along with all the cookies that the victim has associated with that website.